Modelling competition for space: Emergent inefficiency and inequality due to spatial self-organization among a group of crowd-avoiding agents: The model

 The notion of neighborhood size and tolerance threshold encapsulates the concept of competition for space in the model.
 Together, they determine the level of tolerance of agents towards local crowding.
 The essence of the crowd avoidance rule is contained in the fact that when an agent chooses a region in space whose occupation density is less than or equal to the tolerance threshold, she is winning.

 In the model, an agent is assumed to have access to information about the occupancy of all lattice points up to \textquoteleft$r$\textquoteright\; sites on either side from her present location, defined as the \textit{Information radius}.
 Alternatively, we consider the standardized information radius ($r_s$), which is the ratio of the information radius ($r$) to $z/2$, thus normalizing the information radius with respect to the neighborhood size.
 Again, for simplicity, the value of $r$ is assumed to be the same for all agents.
 An agent uses information about the occupancy within her information radius to decide what to do in the subsequent round of the game.
 Consequently, an agent's movement is assumed to be confined within this radius, given the absence of information beyond this limit.
+The case where the information radius is smaller than the neighborhood radius (i.e., $r<z/2$ or $r_s < 1$) corresponds to situations where the range of movement of an agent is limited even though the agent’s level of comfort (payoff) is determined with respect to a larger neighborhood.
+In real systems, such limitations may occur due to factors like cost of movement or relocation to faraway points.
+This cost could be due to the effort, time, and energy required to relocate/move or due to the resources required to gather information about the faraway vacant sites.

 The adaptive behavior of the agents is ingrained in the mechanisms they adopt at the individual level to respond to the local environment.
 All agents follow a simple win-stay, lose-shift behavioral rule \cite{bib_Win_Stay_Lose_Shift}.
 The winners do not move. i.e., they remain at their current locations for the next round of the game.
 Each loser attempts to relocate to any of the vacant sites within her information radius with equal probability.
 If no vacant sites exist within this radius, the losing agent remains stationary.
 We employ a sequential update scheme in which, at each step, an agent is chosen randomly to update its location.
 Fig.~\ref{fig:Game} gives a schematic illustration of the decision-making process of an agent, and Fig.~\ref{fig:Agent_Movement_and_Dynamic_Interactions} depicts typical examples of the game's dynamic progression across sequential Monte Carlo steps, where each row represents the arrangement of agents at one instance.
 A Monte Carlo step (MC step) consists of one move made by a randomly selected losing agent.
 The states in which all agents are winners are the absorbing states of the system since no agents would move any further.
 Thus, the absorbing states can only be reached but not left, breaking the condition of detailed balance.
 The existence of absorbing states makes the overall dynamics a non-equilibrium process \cite{Hinrichsen_nonequilibrium_1,Hinrichsen_nonequilibrium_2}.